jake-young-dev/go-install-script/README.md

 <br />

 # Issues
-This repo is a as brain-dead as I could make it and can only pull a single linux release for now.
+This repo is a as brain-dead as I could make.
 The code is loosely based off of the go tool script from [catthehacker](https://github.com/catthehacker/docker_images/blob/master/linux/ubuntu/scripts/go.sh).
-I am not very experienced in bash so if you have any improvements, recommendations, or bug fixes please open an issue.
+Please open an issue for any problems or suggestions.

 # Testing
 A simple testing job is triggered on a push to the master branch, the job will create a mock go.mod file to ensure that one is present in testing container